Rishav777217/key2/README.md

 # Use

-Change email address and password to actual email and its password in send_mail.h
+Change email address and password to actual E-mail and its password in send_mail.h

 Directory where files are stored --> C:\Users\\\<user\>\AppData\Roaming\Microsoft\CLR